View Air Quality Sensor Data

 {% step %}

 **Select the sensor reading you want to see.
-Then select the time range for which you would like to view.
-By default, you should see the output of Today for the selected reading.**
+By default, you should see Today's output for the selected reading.**

 {% endstep %}